Stan Lee (politician)

-Joseph Stan Lee (born September 26, 1961) is an American politician in the state of Kentucky.
+Joseph Stanley Lee (born September 26, 1961) is an American politician in the state of Kentucky.
 He was born in Marion County, Kentucky.

 Lee, an attorney, attended the University of Kentucky where he received a Bachelor of Science and Juris Doctor.

-Lee was elected to the Kentucky House of Representatives in 2000 and began his term in 2001.
+Lee was elected to the Kentucky House of Representatives in 2000 following the retirement of incumbent representative Stan Cave.
 He represented the 45th district, as a Republican.
 He sat on the Judiciary, Natural Resources and the Local Government Committees.
 From 2006 to 2008 he was the minority whip.
+He did not seek reelection in 2020.

 Lee is married to Tami and has one daughter.
 He is a member of the Kentucky Bar, U.S. District Court for the Eastern and Western Districts of Kentucky, U.S. Court of Appeals for the Sixth Circuit, and the Fayette County, Kentucky, and American Bar Associations.
 He previously practiced law as a partner with Bowles Rice Attorneys at Law.